 Hidden Shadows was a free-to-play hidden object game published on Facebook, which we transitioned from another studio while it was still in pre-production.
-Conceptually, it was a supernatural crime thriller aimed at mature audiences, in which players take on the role of a homicide cop who can see the spirits of the dead.
+Conceptually it was a supernatural crime thriller aimed at mature audiences, in which players take on the role of a homicide cop who can see the spirits of the dead.
 I was part of the game design team from January 2013 to February 2014 – from the start of the transition through to launch, and on until the game was defunded.

 This was my first professional experience working on a game prior to its release, and it brought a raft of interesting new challenges.
-We had a larger budget than most other teams in the studio, and a great deal more oversight from creative and business leads across the company – and a great deal more internal negotiation over design work, as a result.
+We had a larger budget than most other teams in the studio, and a great deal more oversight from creative and business leads across the whole company – and a great deal more internal negotiation over design work, as a result.
 I was responsible for secondary gameplay systems and some of the narrative content of the game.

 My personal highlights include: